-The term emergency need can be interpreted in multiple ways, and each region has been tasked with defining the term for each individual flood planning region.
-The Trinity RFPG used the following criteria to determine areas of emergency need:
+The term "emergency need" can be interpreted in multiple ways, and each region was tasked with defining the term for each individual flood planning region.
+The Trinity RFPG used several criteria to determine areas of emergency need.

-Removing SRL properties through FMSs are deemed emergency needs.
+Removing SRL properties through FMSs were deemed emergency needs.
 SRL properties are those that flood repeatedly, causing significant difficulties for property owners.
-The National Flood Insurance Reform Act of 2004 defined SRL as "a single family property (consisting of one to four residences) that is covered under flood insurance by the NFIP and has incurred flood-related damage for which four or more separate claims payments have been paid under flood insurance coverage, with the amount of each claim payment exceeding \$5,000 and with cumulative amount of such claims payments exceeding \$20,000; or for which at least two separate claims payments have been made with the cumulative amount of such claims exceeding the reported value of the property".
-Property acquisition, demolition, or elevation remove such structures from the floodplain through coordinating FMSs.
+The National Flood Insurance Reform Act of 2004 defined a SRL as "a single family property (consisting of one to four residences) that is covered under flood insurance by the NFIP and has incurred flood-related damage for which four or more separate claims payments have been paid under flood insurance coverage, with the amount of each claim payment exceeding \$5,000 and with cumulative amount of such claims payments exceeding \$20,000; or for which at least two separate claims payments have been made with the cumulative amount of such claims exceeding the reported value of the property".
+(FEMA, 2005) Property acquisition, demolition, or elevation can remove SRL structures from the floodplain through coordinating FMSs.

-Other emergency needs FMEs, FMPs, and FMSs would remove critical facilities from the 1percent ACF area through various types of FMEs, FMPS, and FMSs including, but not limited to acquisition, demolition, or elevation; floodproofing or retrofitting; and through infrastructure projects that would improve roads or bridges that cause critical facilities to be inaccessible.
-Designating these critical facility structures as emergency need enables mitigation measures in the form of FMEs, FMPs and FMSs to be enacted to reduce future risk.
+Other emergency needs that would remove critical facilities from the 1% annual chance storm event risk area through various types of FMEs, FMPS, and FMSs included acquisition, demolition, or elevation; floodproofing or retrofitting; and infrastructure projects.
+Designating these critical facility structures as emergency need enabled mitigation measures in the form of FMEs, FMPs and FMSs to be enacted to reduce future risk.

-Loss of life due to a flood event is to be used in determining emergency need when corresponding data is available in determining location of fatality.
-Ultimately, emergency needs are designated as areas that would sustain negative impacts within the foreseeable future were no measures taken.
+Loss of life due to a flood event is used to determine emergency need when corresponding data was available in determining the location of the fatality.
+Ultimately, emergency needs were designated as areas that would sustain negative impacts within the foreseeable future if no measures were taken.

-Evaluation of Potentially Feasible Flood Mitigation Projects and Flood Management Solutions
+Evaluation of Potentially Feasible Flood Mitigation Projects and Flood Management Strategies

-Potentially feasible FMPs were identified based on responses to survey, reviews of previous studies, FIF applications not selected for funding, and direct coordination with communities.
-FMSs and FMPs are required to be developed in a sufficient level of detail to be included in the RFP and recommended for state funding.
-In most cases, this includes having recent H&H modeling data to assess the impacts of the project and an associated project cost to develop the project's benefit-cost ratio (BCR).
+Potentially feasible FMPs were identified based on responses to the survey, reviews of previous studies, FIF applications not selected for funding, and direct coordination with communities.
+FMSs and FMPs are required to be developed with a sufficient level of detail to be included in the regional flood plan and recommended for state funding.
+In most cases, this included having recent H&H modeling data to assess the impacts of the project and an associated project cost to develop the project's benefit-cost ratio (BCR).
 The development and use of the technical information to evaluate potentially feasible actions are described in the subsections that follow.